 Kings of Swing in Britain

-The catalogue would not be complete without representing the light jazz styles which were so popular in the early part of the 20th century and through the war years, when a dance band would not be complete without a lead clarinet player.
 Big bands became popular in America during the mid 1930s.
 Playing the pop music of the time, a style of jazz called swing, they provided a touring for Dances or concerts, presenting star soloists and featuring a vocalist or two.
 Every top swing band was lead by a virtuoso instrumentalist, and the clarinet ruled.
 Benny Goodman and Artie Shaw were the two patriarchs.
 Shaw was styled ‘King of the Clarinet’, and Goodman the ‘King of Swing’.
-Their enormous influence permeates these recordings.

 Including: